peterhry/peterhrynkow.com/_drafts/component-api.md

 categories: [api]
 ---

 Should you use CSS modules or styled components, React or Polymer?
-The _how_ of building components is something engineers spend a lot of time and energy talking about.
-We pit one technology against another and get into flame wars about which is better.
-After all, decisions around component implementation are largely driven by requirements like performance and developer experience — the sort of things engineers love to argue about.
+The _how_ of building UI components is something engineers spend a lot of time thinking about.
+After all, decisions around component implementation are largely driven by requirements like performance and developer experience — the sort of things engineers love to debate.

-Considerably less time and energy is spent thinking about component _design_ — the _why_ and _what_ of building components.
-Component design largely transcends technology — in many cases, you can design the API for a component long before selecting a technology to implement it.
+Considerably less time is spent thinking about component _design_ — the _why_ and _what_ of building components.
+Component design largely transcends technology — in some cases, you can design the API for a component before selecting a technology for implementation.
 Just as there are many ways to _implement_ a component, there are many ways to _design its API_ — and whether you're building an application or component library — the decisions you make can greatly impact the success of your project.

-After working on two different component library projects — one in Polymer and one in React — I’ve come to learn that within organizations, there are forces that — for better or worse — influence the design of component APIs.
-In this post I will shed some light on these forces and the problems they can create.
+After working on two major component library projects — one in Polymer and one in React — I’ve come to understand the importance of deliberate and thoughtful component design.
+People within an organization will have different goals in mind when starting a component library project and it's important to reconcile these different goals before writing any code.

+In this post I will shed some light on these goals and how they can — for better or worse — impact the success of a component library.

 #### Consistency/Uniformity